-(1) It is the responsibility of all Employees in all business lines of Cantor to be aware of the potential for conflicts of interest to arise within Cantor's operations.
-They receive training to create awareness of conflicts and of Cantor's responsibilities, as its clients' agent, to manage conflicts appropriately.
-Where they believe they may have identified a conflict, Employees are required to report details to Cantor's Compliance department.
+Conflicts can be actual, perceived or potential conflicts and may arise from time to time in delivery of our services to clients.
+It is the responsibility of all employees in all business lines of Cantor to be aware of the potential for Conflicts of Interest to arise within Cantor's business operations.
+Employees receive training to create awareness of conflicts and of Cantor's responsibilities in identifying, managing and the prevention of conflicts.
+Where they believe they may have identified a conflict, employees are required to report details to Cantor's Compliance Department.